guilhemmarchand/trackme/docs/userguide.rst

 Main navigation tabs
 --------------------------

-**Now that TrackMe is deployed, and it discovered the data available in your environment, let's review the main tabs provided in the UI:**
+**Now that TrackMe is deployed, and it discovered data available in your environment, let's review the main tabs provided in the UI:**

 .. image:: img/first_steps/img001_tabs.png
    :alt: img/first_steps/img001_tabs